Introduction to qFALL

 Installation

-Installing Flamegraph in Linux and macOS is easy, since you only need to install flamegraph.
-But in WSL you need some more steps, since you need to install “perf” manually.
+In WSL you need some more steps, since you need to install a dependency called perf manually.

-So after cargo install flamegraph, you need to update “apt” with sudo apt update and install “build-essential’s” by sudo apt install -y build-essential libelf-dev libnuma-dev flex bison libdw-dev libunwind-dev libaudit-dev libslang2-dev libperl-dev python3-dev binutils-dev liblzma-dev libiberty-dev.
+sudo apt install -y build-essential libelf-dev libnuma-dev flex bison libdw-dev libunwind-dev libaudit-dev libslang2-dev libperl-dev python3-dev binutils-dev liblzma-dev libiberty-dev

-Then you go into the home directory with cd ~ and install the linux kernel with
+Then you go into the home directory with cd ~, find the current kernel you’re running by executing uname -r, and download the appropriate linux kernel with an adjusted version of the following link.

 cargo flamegraph --freq 63300 --bench benchmarks -- --bench --profile-time 5 <benchmark name regex>